pixerati/diffusion-pipe-ui/README.md

 ### Note

-I can't activate the issues section for this repository because it's a fork and I probably need permission for that.
-If you have any very complex issues regarding the interface, send me a message on my civitiai profile.
+If you have any very complex issues regarding the interface open a issue or send me a message on my civitiai profile.

 [My Profile](https://civitai.com/user/alissonerdx)